Francis Shurrock: James Edward Fitzgerald statue

 Shurrock was commissioned in 1934 by local philanthropist Richard.
 E. Green to make a statue of James Edward Fitzgerald, one of Canterbury’s leading pioneers.
 The proposed work was offered to the city of Christchurch.
 It was initially accepted but then the City Council rejected the gift following controversy over the donor.
-The work was then sold to the Christchurch Beautifying Association who arranged to have it cast in bronze in Britain.
-In August 1936 the 2.6 meter bronze sculpture arrived in Christchurch and in February 1936 was finally erected on the south end of Rolleston Avenue, facing Cashel Street.
+The work was then sold to the Christchurch Beautifying Association, who arranged to have it cast in bronze in Britain.
+In August 1936, the 2.6 meter bronze sculpture arrived in Christchurch and, in February 1936, it was finally erected on the south end of Rolleston Avenue, facing Cashel Street.

 Robert McDougall plaque

-1933 After initial reservations by its subject art patron and philanthropist Robert McDougall, Shurrock’s relief bronze plaque of him was mounted in the foyer of the McDougall Art Gallery.
+After initial reservations by its subject, art patron and philanthropist Robert McDougall, Shurrock’s 1933 relief bronze plaque of him was mounted in the foyer of the McDougall Art Gallery.